 Check you are passing the correct serial port on the command line.

 Check you have permissions to access the serial port, and other software (such as modem-manager on Linux) is not trying to interact with it.
 A common pitfall is leaving a serial terminal accessing this port open in another window and forgetting about it.

 Check the chip is receiving 3.3V from a stable power source (see Insufficient Power for more details.)

-Check that all pins are connected as described in Entering the Bootloader.
+Check that all pins are connected as described in Boot Mode Selection.
 Check the voltages at each pin with a multimeter, “high” pins should be close to 3.3V and “low” pins should be close to 0V.

 If you have connected other devices to GPIO pins, try removing them and see if esptool starts working.

 -b 9600is a very slow value that you can use to verify it’s not a baud rate problem).